Robert-Hughes/SanctuaryPlayer/README.md

 * rename to remove the 'YouTube' part?
 * On Android and Twitch video - changing quality then re-opening the menu shows a blank quality!
 Actually seems to be the same on PC...
 * On Android and Twitch video - the blockers cover most of the video!
 Can we make these smaller?
+* when video not loaded (or failed to load), can't use menu!
+* For Twitch vod, if phone has been sleeping for a while (with internet off?) and then resume VOD, after a few seconds it shows an error and needs refreshing